Sakindu19x/Sakindu19x/README.md

 🧑‍🤝‍🧑 Collaborating on: CTFs & security research.<br>
 🤝 Looking for: A cybersecurity internship.<br>
 🌱 Exploring: Digital forensics & network security.<br>
-💬 Ask me about: Cybersecurity & debating.<br>
+💬 Ask me about: Cybersecurity & Hacking.<br>
-⚡ Fun fact: Former debate captain turned cyber geek!
+⚡ Fun fact: Turning problems into solutions, one line of code at a time!

 ---